 I saw this Meme earlier this week and saved it.
 Didn’t really know why at the time, but today, it makes sense.
 I noticed that this round of Chemo was trying to kick my butt.
 I’ve been on a vicious cycle of eating, and sleep the week of, and my quality of life was suffering.

 My daughter was visiting a friend last weekend, and this gave me time to ponder who I wanted to be, versus who I was becoming.
 I was allowing my current circumstances to dictate my quality of life.
-This was crap.
-I am better than this, so Monday morning things changed.
 I made a list of what I wanted to accomplish and started working on the list.

 I started doing Yoga 3 years ago and loved it.
 It makes my body happy, and I’m a firm believer in using your body to strengthen itself.
 This lead to reading more about it, and downloading some other books that I’ve been curious about.
 Strengthening the mind, and body so to speak.
 I got everything accomplished on my list, so today we have a new one.